TaygaHoshi/TaygaHoshi/README.md

 yaml-to-gui is a converter that takes a YAML file and creates a corresponding GUI.
 It is written in C++.

-I also have other projects of various sizes, so feel free to check out my GitHub profile.
+I also have other projects of various sizes, so feel free to check out my GitHub repositories.